 Audit Services is an independent appraisal function within the office of the Hernando County Clerk of Circuit Court and Comptroller.
-The internal auditors report directly to the Clerk and Comptroller and provide independent, objective assurance and consulting services designed to add value and improve the operations of County Departments and the Clerk's Office itself.
+The internal auditors report directly to the Clerk and Comptroller and provide independent, objective assurance and consulting services designed to add value and improve the operations of County Departments and the Clerk’s Office itself.
 Additional information regarding the Audit Services Department and its procedures can be found in this brochure.
-The Hernando County Audit Services Department Charter can be found here.
+The Hernando County Audit Services Department Charter can be found Audit Services section of the Forms and Documents page.
 You may also find the Peer Review Opinion Letter here.

 If you need further information regarding audit services, please contact the Audit Services Department at (352)540-6235 or email here.

 NOTE: Per Florida Statute 119.0713(2)(b), Audit Services Department work papers, draft reports, etc. are not public record until the final report is issued.

 Report Government Fraud & Abuse

 Allegations of fraud, waste and abuse of the Clerk of Circuit Court’s and Board or County Commissioner’s property and resources are taken seriously.

 Citizens and employees may report suspected instances of fraud, waste, or abuse by completing the Fraud, Waste and Abuse reporting form and then submitting it to the Audit Services Director via mail, fax, or email.

 Internal controls are the processes and procedures which are designed to help a governmental entity achieve its objectives.
 A big part of Audit Services’ and the external auditors’ work involves testing to see if internal controls are operating as they should be.
 Well-functioning internal controls: